July Community Corner

 Declaration of Independence

-July 4: The Historical Society of Dauphin County will present the 7th annual public reading of the Declaration of Independence from the porch of the John Harris-Simon Cameron Mansion at 219 S. Front St., Harrisburg, 10 a.m. to 1 p.m., with John Harris, Jr. re-enactor David Biser.
-Visit dauphincountyhistory.org.
+July 4: The Historical Society of Dauphin County will present its annual public reading of the Declaration of Independence from the porch of the John Harris-Simon Cameron Mansion at 219 S. Front St., Harrisburg, with readings at 10 a.m., 11 a.m. and noon.
+Visit dauphincountyhistory.org for more details.